-Fort Collins, Colorado is an easy day trip from Denver, Colorado!
-That was one of the things I loved about staying in Denver, was how easy it was to make weekend day trips.
 Fort Collins is a small town about an hour and a half from Denver, known for its craft beer!
-From hiking, food, and brews, it is easy to pack in a day trip and explore this fun town!
+From hiking, food, and brews, it is easy to pack on a day trip and explore this fun town!
 And like the rest of Colorado, Fort Collins is super dog friendly.
 We brought our pup, Apollo, on this trip, and he had a blast!

 Ready for a road trip?
-Here's what I would recommend when visiting Fort Collins!
+Here's what I recommend when taking a day trip to Fort Collins!

 The one thing I love about Colorado is the number of hikes and trails you can find.
-For instance, each town I would visit I would always try to hike one of the trails in the area.
-Above all, I think hiking is a good way to start the morning.
-From here you can get a workout in and work up an appetite for good food and drinks later in the day!
+For instance, in each town I visited, I would always try to hike one of the trails in the area.
+Above all, hiking is an excellent way to start the morning.
+From here, you can get a workout in and work up an appetite for good food and drinks later in the day!

-Horsetooth Trail is a popular near Fort Collins.
-This trail can be a short and easy 2.35-mile hike just to Horsetooth Falls.
-Or, from the falls you can continue to Horsetooth Rock for a total of 6.4 miles.
-Since we felt like a little longer hike, we did the whole 6.4 miles and loved every minute of it!
+Horsetooth Trail is popular trail near Fort Collins.
+This trail can be a short and easy 2.35-mile hike to Horsetooth Falls, or you can continue to Horsetooth Rock for 6.4 miles.
+We loved it!

-There is a $9 fee to park by the trailhead and parking can be very limited.
-Because of this, I recommend coming in early as the lot can fill up quickly and you don’t want to get scrambling to find a parking spot.
-Also, this hike is a lot of areas offers little to no shade.
-For this I recommend going early in the day during the summer to try and beat the heat.
+Parking by the trailhead is a $9 fee, and parking can be limited.
+Because of this, I recommend coming in early, as the lot can fill up quickly, and you don’t want to scramble to find a parking spot.
+Also, this hike in many areas offers little to no shade.
+For this, I recommend going early in the day during the summer to try and beat the heat.

-After a good morning hike, head towards Fort Collins Old Town and park near The Exchange.
+Head towards Fort Collins Old Town and park near The Exchange.
 Here, The Exchange has food, drinks, and shopping in an open area central plaza.
-This is a good place to recharge, grab a snack, relax and people watch as it is often buzzing with activity.
+This is an excellent place to recharge, grab a snack, relax, and watch people, as it often buzzes with activity.

-My favorite ice cream that I’ve had so far in Colorado comes right from The Exchange.
-Right in the center of the plaza is a huge ice cream churn, called Churn, selling the most delicious ice cream.
+My favorite ice cream I’ve had so far in Colorado comes from The Exchange.
+Right in the plaza’s center is a giant ice cream churn called Old Town Churn Ice Cream, selling the most delicious ice cream.
 Inspired by Denver’s famous Little Man Ice Cream, Churn offers ice cream and malts.
 Here, my personal favorite was the salted cookies and cream!

 Downtown Fort Collins

 From The Exchange, it is easy to walk around Downtown Fort Collins.
-Filled with shops, restaurants and breweries, there are endless places to go in downtown.
-From here, it’s a great way to fuel up on some drink, grab some food and knockabout the shops to find little knick knacks.
-There are also kids’ activities in the center where we saw a lot of families playing with their kids.
+Filled with shops, restaurants, and breweries, there are endless places to go downtown.
+It’s a great way to fuel up on drink, grab food, and knockabout the shops to find knick-knacks.
+There are also kids’ activities in the center.

 New Belgium Brewing Company

 After our long day, we checked out the one brewery we wanted to see, New Belgium Brewery.
-My husband loves craft beer, so coming to Fort Collins was such a treat for him.
-Without a doubt, if beer is your thing, and even if it’s not, it’s hard to come to Fort Collins and not check out their breweries.
+My husband loves craft beer, so coming to Fort Collins was a treat for him.
+If beer is your thing, and even if it’s not, it’s hard to go to Fort Collins and not check out their breweries.
 After all, it is one of the things they are most known for!

 One of our favorite breweries that we got to check out was New Belgium Brewing Company.
-This brewery is one of our books, only a quick drive or short walk from downtown, this brewery is one of the tops in our books.
-With a huge outdoor lawn, it was a good idea way to unwind outside and grab a couple brewskis.
+This brewery is one of our books, only a quick drive or a short walk from downtown.
+A vast outdoor lawn was an excellent way to unwind outside and grab a couple of brewskis.